Kisna: The Warrior Poet

 Kisna: The Warrior Poet is a 2005 Indian Hindi-language period romance film written, edited, produced and directed by Subhash Ghai and starring Vivek Oberoi (who plays the title role), Antonia Bernath, and Isha Sharvani.
-The musical film is set in the British India of the tumultuous 1940s when Indian nationalists fighting for the country's independence rose up as one, urging the British Raj to leave.
-It is a love story about two people who are torn between Karma (the noble deed) and Dharma (the duty).
+The musical film is set in British India during the tumultuous 1940s when Indian nationalists fighting for the country's independence rose as one, urging the British Raj to leave.
+It is a love story about two people who are torn between love and duty.
 The film has two veteran composers, A. R. Rahman and Ismail Darbar; the lyrics were written by Javed Akhtar.
-The film marked Amrish Puri's last appearance as he had not signed or acted in any film after it before passing away on 12 January 2005.
+The film marked Amrish Puri's last appearance as he had not signed or acted in any film after it before dying on 12 January 2005.
 The film, however, did not perform well at the box office.
 The film was premiered in the Marché du Film section of the 2005 Cannes Film Festival.

 Plot

-Lady Catherine, a wealthy British woman, arrives in India to donate Rs 3500 Crores to charity as part of India's Republic Day Celebrations.
-Before she can hand over the money, she requests a visit to Devprayag, where India's 2 great rivers Bhagirathi and Alaknanda meet to form the mighty Ganges River.
-At Devprayag, Lady Catherine remembers her childhood and narrates her story to the small crowd, which includes a journalist.
+Lady Catherine Williams (neé Beckett), a wealthy British woman and former British minister, arrives in India to donate Rs 3500 Crores to charity as part of India's Republic Day celebrations.
+Before she can hand over the money, she requests a visit to Devprayag, where India's 2 rivers, Bhagirathi and Alaknanda, meet to form the Ganges River.
+At Devprayag, Lady Catherine remembers her childhood and narrates her story to a small crowd, which include two journalists – Rita and Jimmy.

-Catherine was born in India in 1930, to British citizens living in the country.
+Catherine was born in India in 1930, to British parents – Jennifer Beckett, who used to serve as a teacher to local children and Peter Beckett, who used to serve as the Deputy commissioner of Pauri Garhwal in British India.
 She had a privileged and peaceful upbringing.
-In 1935, a young Catherine befriends Kisna, a local village boy, and the two share a joyous friendship.
-Upon learning of this, Catherine's father forcefully sends her back to England.
+In 1935, a young Catherine befriends Kisna Singh, a local village boy and son of Peter's trusted servant Shriram Singh and Shanta Devi, and the two share a joyous friendship.
+Upon learning of this, Peter forcefully sends her back to England.

-In 1947, during the Independence Struggle, Catherine comes back to India on holidays and again meets Kisna.
-Their childhood friendship is rekindled and over time the feelings slowly develop into love.
-Their relationship is tested by the fact that they seemingly belong to the opposite sides of India's struggle for freedom.
-Kisna also reveals that he is engaged to be married to Lakshmi.
+In May 1947, during the Independence Struggle, Catherine comes back to India on holiday and again meets Kisna, now a poet, school teacher and getting trained to be a warrior.
+Their childhood friendship is rekindled, and over time the feelings slowly develop into love.
+Their relationship is tested by the fact that they seemingly belong to opposite sides of India's struggle for freedom.
+Kisna also reveals that he is engaged to be married to Lakshmi, granddaughter of his music teacher and his one-sided but a crazy and possessive lover since childhood who always felt insecure of his friendship with Catherine.